eppl-erau-db/amigo_ros2/Sensor_Display/README.md

 This is meant to set the storing of gas sensor data to a SQL database to then be visualized by Graphana

+1. Install MariaDB
 ```
 sudo apt-get install mariadb-server
 sudo mysql_secure_installation
 ```

+2. Enter MariaDB
 ```
 sudo mariadb
 ```
+On first start-up only
 Once in the database
 ```
 CREATE USER 'AMIGO'@'localhost' IDENTIFIED BY 'mypassword';